Prioritizing LGBTQ Inclusion in the Workplace

-Lots of companies do things in June to acknowledge pride month, so now is a great time to make your LGBTQ hiring initiative known.
+Lots of companies do things in June to acknowledge Pride Month, so now is a great time to make your LGBTQ hiring initiative known.

-“Small/mid-sized companies need to be visible, too,” says McCloud.
-For instance, participating and/or sponsoring events in local communities during pride month can say a lot about a company’s focus on D&I.
+It’s worth noting, however, that celebrating Pride Month is not just something that large corporations can do.
+Small and mid-sized companies need to be visible, too, says McCloud.
+For instance, participating or sponsoring events in local communities during Pride Month can say a lot about a company’s focus on D&I (diversity and inclusion).

-Nor is pride something that should only be acknowledged once per year.
-Bailey says it’s important to continue doing the work year-round if you want to be a company that truly champions the LGBTQ community, to make transparent what you are doing is really important.”
+Nor is pride something that should only be acknowledged once a year.
+Bailey says it’s important to continue doing the work year-round if you want to be a company that truly champions the LGBTQ community, to make transparent what you’re doing as a company.